 Submit an online concern or complaint regarding snow or ice removal in unincorporated Douglas County.

 Snow and Ice Removal Information

-Because every snowstorm has varying characteristics – temperature, moisture content, wind velocity and storm duration, etc. – Public Works Operations (PW Ops) initiates a snow removal plan that is unique to each individual storm.
+Because every snowstorm is different – temperature, moisture content, wind velocity and storm duration, etc. we implement a snow removal plan unique to each storm.
 The primary focus is always on public safety.

-For information on snow and ice removal responsibilities on state highways within Douglas County, visit the Colorado Department of Transportation website.
-For snow and ice removal practices by the incorporated cities and towns in the County, please click the appropriate link for Castle Rock, Castle Pines, Lone Tree or Parker.
+For information on snow and ice removal responsibilities on state highways within Douglas County, visit Colorado Department of Transportation.
+For snow and ice removal practices by the incorporated cities and towns in the County, please visit Castle Rock, Castle Pines, Lone Tree or Parker.

 In Highlands Ranch, Douglas County is responsible for plowing roads and neighborhoods, while the Highlands Ranch Metro District is responsible for trails, community parking lots and more.